| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 matrix).
 If a (co)variance component is fixed or at the boundary of

-its parameter space then an NA
+its parameter space then an NA is returned for the standard error

 and a column with constraint types is added to the table.
 Alternative